Definably amenable groups in Continuous logic: Generic Types, and S1 Ideals in dependent groups

-In this section we prove a partial converse to Theorem \ref{f-generic implies}.
-So we assume throughout this subsection that $G$ is a definably amenable group with mean $\mathfrak m$ and all the predicates live in $G$.
-For the results we do manage to prove, we don't need any further hypothesis on the theory.
+We assume throughout this subsection that $G$ is a definably amenable group with mean $\mathfrak m$ and all the predicates live in $G$.
 We will first show the existence of an $S1$ ideal of \emph{small positive predicates}.
-We then show that if a type contains only formulas outside the ideal, then it is $f$-generic.
-So the only missing piece is to show that in any definably amenable group, there are types which avoid all small positive predicates.
+We then show that, if a type contains only predicates outside the ideal, then it is $f$-generic.

 \begin{definition} [Classical First-Order]